MomsFriendlyDevCo/generic-cache/README.md

 * For most modules the storage values are encoded / decoded via [marshal](https://github.com/MomsFriendlyDevCo/marshal).
 This means that complex JS primitives such as Dates, Sets etc. can be stored without issue.
 This is disabled in the case of MongoDB by default but can be enabled if needed
 * When `has()` querying is not supported by the module a `get()` operation will be performed and the result mangled into a boolean instead, this ensures that all modules support `has()` at the expense of efficiency
 * The localstorage module is only only available on the browser release
+* The Supabase module by default requires a simple key=>jsonb table setup with a created + expires column.
+The simplest definition of this would be `create table cache (id character varying not null, created_at timestamp with time zone null default now(), expires_at timestamp with time zone null, data jsonb null, constraint cache_pkey primary key (id))`

 API